Sinyks/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

   Alban Favre
 ```

+### Introduction
+In this lab we will dive in the Loadbalancing with an dynamique containers infrastructure.

 ### Task 0

 - **[M1]**
+No, Because we can't manage manually the failure of the containers (with 2 it is ok but with more than 1k services it will be complicated)
 - **[M2]**
+We need to:
+   - add a new entry in the ``.env`` file
+   - add the new entry in the ``haproxy.cfg``
+   - create the new container with the right ip address

 - **[M3]**
+We can use a dynamic solution to detect the configuration of our containers and transmit it to our loadbalancer.

 - **[M4]**
+On of our container can speak to the others for retrieving their configuration.

 - **[M5]**
+TODO
 - **[M6]**
+TODO

 ### Task 1